 For instance, did you know that the Hoosac Valley from Cheshire to North Pownal was underneath glacial Lake Bascom for some 800 years?
 That the valley is more forested now, 71 percent, than it has been for nearly 200 years?
 That with the return of the trees has come the return of large animals, like beaver and deer, which were virtually hunted out of existence here 100 years ago?
 That the Hoosic joins the Hudson at Lock 4 of the Champlain Canal?

 Did you know that the entire valley was inhabited by Mahicans when European settlers arrived?
 That the Dutch, French and British fought over this area's beaver, which were fashioned into hats in Europe?
 That Fort Massachusetts, in North Adams, briefly belonged to the French?
 That James Fenimore Cooper apparently confused the Mahicans with the Mohegans, an eastern Connecticut tribe?
 Uncas, his "last of the Mohicans," was actually a Mohegan prince (hence the Mohegan Sun at Uncasville).
-That the Van Rensselear family bought one million acres along the Hudson from the Mahicans?

 That if you lived in New York, you were a sharecropper, unless you were the patroon, whereas New England residents owned their land?
 Did you know that the Green Mountain Boys originally formed to fight the New Yorkers, not the British?
 That Ethan Allen was a land speculator who lived in Connecticut, not Vermont?